mykeura/Minimalist-Cornmeal-Porridge/README.md

 # Minimalist Cornmeal Porridge 🌽

 The official Minimalist Cornmeal Porridge theme for Chromium-based browsers.
-This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Cornmeal Porridge, creating a serene and focused browsing experience
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Cornmeal Porridge, creating a serene and focused browsing experience.

 ![Minimalist Cornmeal Porridge Theme Preview](images/preview.png)